Logo

 Why does my child seem fine one moment and then suddenly crash?

-Why do these symptoms show up even when medical tests look normal?
+Why do these physical symptoms of a dysregulated nervous system show up even when medical tests look normal?

-Will these physical symptoms go away with nervous system support?
+Will physical symptoms of a dysregulated nervous system go away with nervous system support?

 Citations